learning-zone/java-basics/README.md

     }
 }
 ```

-**3. Using Console Class**: It has been becoming a preferred way for reading user’s input from the command line.
+**3. Using Console Class**: It has been becoming a preferred way for reading user\'s input from the command line.
 In addition, it can be used for reading password-like input without echoing the characters entered by the user; the format string syntax can also be used (like System.out.printf()).

 ```java
 public class Sample
 {